 How to create a successful social media app?

-Unfortunately, there is no paved way to success.
+Unfortunately, there is no paved way to success when it comes to the question how to make a social media app.
 However, here are some tips on how to create a successful social media app.

-If possible, verify the idea of your social media app before you start development (e.g., start an ad campaign).
+If possible, verify your idea before you make a social media app (e.g., start an ad campaign).

 - Think in advance about your monetization strategy.

 - Focus on the needs of your audience.